tdewolff/canvas/README.md

 * Fix slowness in the rasterizer (text_example.go is slow! use rasterized cache for each glyph/path)
 * Add targets such as OpenGL and HTML5 Canvas (consider WASM output)
 * Encoding forward and backward command in path so to easily reversely iterate the path
-* Be consist in wordings of path, subpath, path segment, path command and path coordinates/values

 Fonts